 - Our Take On LightStream: 3.5 Stars

 LightStream is a subsidiary of SunTrust bank, which has operated for over 120 years.
 Recently, SunTrust merged with BB&T to become Truist Financial Corporation.
-Truist is currently the sixth largest bank holding company in the United States, and through LightStream, borrowers can get loans for auto purchases, kitchen remodeling, debt consolidation, swimming pools, medical bills, weddings, timeshares, and boats.
+Truist is currently the sixth largest bank holding company in the United States, and through LightStream, borrowers can get loans for auto purchases, home improvement, debt consolidation, swimming pools, medical bills, weddings, timeshares, and boats.

 |Offered through a bank with an established reputation||May not offer loans to those with bad or no credit|